CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 and an __artierial segment__ is considered congested when the average speed falls below __19 MPH__.

 #### Calculation of "Total Speed"
-This calculation is performed for each of the two peak periods by the scripts:
+This calculation is performed for each TMC for each of the two peak periods by the scripts:
 * 6\_5\_01\_create\_inrix\_2019\_cmp\_art\_sum\_speed\_cong\_tmc\_am.bat
 * 6\_5\_01\_create\_inrix\_2019\_cmp\_exp\_sum\_speed\_cong\_tmc\_am.bat
 * 6\_5\_02\_create\_inrix\_2019\_cmp\_art\_sum\_speed\_cong\_tmc\_pm.bat
 * 6\_5\_02\_create\_inrix\_2019\_cmp\_exp\_sum\_speed\_cong\_tmc\_pm.bat

-#### Calculation of 5th Percentile Speed
+#### Calculation of 5th Percentile of Speed Distribution
-This calculation is performed for each of the two peak periods by the scripts:
+This calculation is performed for each TMC for each of the two peak periods by the scripts:
 * 6\_6\_01\_create\_inrix\_2015\_cmp\_art\_5pct\_speed\_tmc\_am.bat
 * 6\_6\_01\_create\_inrix\_2015\_cmp\_exp\_5pct\_speed\_tmc\_am.bat
 * 6\_6\_02\_create\_inrix\_2019\_cmp\_art\_5pct\_speed\_tmc\_pm.bat
 * 6\_6\_02\_create\_inrix\_2019\_cmp\_exp\_5pct\_speed\_tmc\_pm.bat

 ### Calculation of 85th Percentile "Early Morning" Speed
-These calculations are performed by the following scripts:
+These calculations are performed for each TMC for the time periods midnight to 2 AM, 2 AM to 4 AM, and midnight to 4 AM by the following scripts:
 * 6\_7\_01\_create\_inrix\_2019\_cmp\_art\_85pct\_speed\_0\_to\_2\_tmc.bat
 * 6\_7\_01\_create\_inrix\_2019\_cmp\_exp\_85pct\_speed\_0\_to\_2\_tmc.bat
 * 6\_7\_03\_create\_inrix\_2019\_cmp\_art\_85pct\_speed\_2\_to\_4\_tmc.bat